โœ๏ธ ARE YOU TIRED OF TAKING NOTES WITHOUT DOING ANYTHING SIGNIFICANT WITH THEM?

 You can see/hide the calendar within the main window, like so:

-What I like about this plugin is that you can define a default view (in my case: monthy) and you can specify in which folder the events should be created:
+What I like about this plugin is that you can define a default view (in my case: monthly) and you can specify in which folder the events should be created:

-Why I think this Calendar is great is that you can easily create a new entry per date with one click like so:
+This Calendar plugin is great because you can easily create a new entry per date with one click like so:

 Here’s how to add your cloud calendar (iCloud, Google Calendar, etc.) to Obsidian: